 What is the Average Paralegal Salary in the United States?

-According to the Bureau of Labor and Statistics, the 2018 Median Pay for Paralegals was $50,940 per year, or about $24.49 per hour.
-Many things that heavily impact a paralegal’s pay can include level of education (diploma, associate’s degree, bachelor’s degree or even graduate-level degrees are available for those interested, with the associate degree being the most common minimum education requirement for paralegal jobs), specialization (criminal defense pays better than environmental law), and registrations/certifications.
+According to the Bureau of Labor and Statistics, the 2018 Median Pay for Paralegals was $50,940 per year or about $24.49 per hour.
+Many things that heavily impact a paralegal’s pay can include the level of education (diploma, associate’s degree, bachelor’s degree, or even graduate-level degrees are available for those interested, with the associate degree being the most common minimum educational requirement for paralegal jobs), specialization (criminal defense pays better than environmental law), and registrations/certifications.

 What is the Breakdown for Experience Levels?

 Senior/Supervising Paralegals with more than seven years of experience average between $53,000-101,500 annually.
 Mid-level paralegals (four to six years of experience) average between $46,750-78,750 annually.
-Entry-level paralegals are more difficult to determine, as many paralegals begin their careers as a secretary, receptionist, or assistant.
+Entry-level paralegals are more difficult to determine, as many paralegals begin their careers as a secretary, receptionists, or assistants.

 How Does Paralegal Salary Vary from State to State?

 Regional economics determine how well law firms in the area perform, meaning that states known for more economic success will likely lead to higher paralegal salaries.
 How much do paralegals make in Texas?
 How much do paralegals make in Florida?
 According to the National Association for Legal Assistants, regional salaries for paralegals in 2016 were: